Austin International School: History

+In the late 1990s there were plans to open this school, with an initial proposed starting date of September 1999.

-Austin International School, originally called the "Lycée Français d'Austin" (French School of Austin), was founded in April 2001 by the Consul General of France to Houston, the Honorary Consul of France in Austin, some Austin‐based business leaders, and a group of French, American, and Francophone parents to meet the demands of a growing international and globally‐minded population in Austin.
+Austin International School, originally called the "Lycée Français d'Austin" (French School of Austin), was founded in April 2001, by the Consul General of France to Houston, the Honorary Consul of France in Austin, some Austin-based business leaders, and a group of French, American, and Francophone parents to meet the demands of a growing international and globally-minded population in Austin.
+It opened with a summer camp before its first school term in 2001.
+It opened as a school teaching in French, English, and Spanish.
+Jeanne Jeannin was the first head of the school.

-AIS became the third French‐American school established in Texas and the 43rd in the United States.
+AIS became the third French-American school established in Texas and the 33rd in the United States.
 In its first year, AIS enrolled 65 pre-kindergarten, kindergarten and elementary students, with a student body that included French, American, and other nationalities.
 In 2006, it received its first American accreditation and in 2007, it became the first and only school in central Texas to be accredited by the French Ministry of Education.
 In 2019, received additional regional accreditation, becoming one of three schools in the State of Texas to hold full accreditation from both a regional accrediting body and the French Ministry of Education.

+In summer 2001 the school moved to a temporary location due to mold issues.
+It returned to the original facility in February 2002.
+In June 2003, enrollment was 68.
+At that time, Jean-Serge Joy became the head of the school.
+In October 2003, the enrollment was 72.

 In 2019, AIS was awarded a Platinum Seal of Transparency by GuideStar.

+Curriculum

+The school has Spanish medium classes to tie into the presence of the language in the state.
+In 2003, the school divided the instruction by language with about half of the lessons being conducted in French, 35% of them being conducted in English, and the rest being conducted in Spanish.

+Student body

+In 2003, Americans made up about 75% of the students and/or their parents.